There are many

 Mineral - Rutherfordite

-This mineral is
+This mineral was

-named for Rutherford County, North Carolina.
+named in 1851 for Rutherford County, North Carolina.
+It appears that by 1880 the original proposer,

 The mineral Rutherfordine is named for Ern.